hanggrian/IIT-CS554/assignments/hw3.md

   implementation of a real system, simulation, theoretical, empirical performance evaluation, survey, etc).

 Searches and indexing are integral parts of modern applications.
-Global internet search traffic is controlled by *Google*, but the enterprise search market remains largely uncaptured.
+GlobalXSearch internet search traffic is controlled by *Google*, but the enterprise search market remains largely uncaptured.
 See, unlike web search engines that only need to parse HTML files, searching in an enterprise environment requires